nucleargen/factorio_cross_mod/README.md

 Contains remote interface: remote.call("fcm_jungle","register_surface",surface_name) and remote.call("fcm_jungle","unregister_surface",surface_name) for controlling jungle generation on modded surfaces.
 By default, generation allowed only on "nauvis"
 + Includes reworked [Mountains](https://mods.factorio.com/mods/nucleargen/Mountains-up) mod.
 Enables by runtime setting.
 Customizable mountain density and hardness.
 Contains remote interface: remote.call("fcm_mountains","register_surface",surface_name) and remote.call("fcm_mountains","unregister_surface",surface_name) for controlling mountains generation on modded surfaces.
 By default, generation allowed only on "nauvis"
++ Includes reworked [Big Brother Tweaked](https://mods.factorio.com/mods/nucleargen/Big_Brother_Tweaked mod).
+Enables by startup setting.
+Available if Big Brother mod active.
+Changes radius, scan time and power consuption of Big Brother's radars and survelliance cameras.

 ## Mod settings:
-+ [startup] **Factorium ore omnitraction tier** - sets up omnitraction recipes tier of Factorium ore from omnite. *Requires both Portal Research and Omnimatter mods*
++ [startup] **Factorium ore omnitraction tier** - sets up omnitraction recipes tier of Factorium ore from omnite. *Available if both Portal Research and Omnimatter mods active*
-+ [startup] **Strange matter to omnite only** - when enabled - only omnite can be retrieved from strange matter. *Requires both StrangeMatter and Omnimatter mods*
++ [startup] **Strange matter to omnite only** - when enabled - only omnite can be retrieved from strange matter. *Available if both StrangeMatter and Omnimatter mods active*
++ [startup] **Big brother's radars tweak** - activates tweaks for Big brother's radars. *Available if Big Brother mod active*
-+ [runtime-global] **Offworld resources: only omnite** - when enabled - only omnite can be found on offworld sites. *Requires both Portal Research and Omnimatter mods*
++ [runtime-global] **Offworld resources: only omnite** - when enabled - only omnite can be found on offworld sites. *Available if both Portal Research and Omnimatter mods active*
 + [runtime-global] **Omnite generation weight** - if only omnite option disabled - defines possibility to find other solid ores on offworld sites.
-Smaller value - higher possibility. *Requires both Portal Research and Omnimatter mods*
+Smaller value - higher possibility. *Available if both Portal Research and Omnimatter mods active*
-+ [runtime-global] **Offworld Factorium ore** - if enabled - makes possible to find factorium ore on offworld sites. *Requires only Portal Research mod*.
++ [runtime-global] **Offworld Factorium ore** - if enabled - makes possible to find factorium ore on offworld sites. *Available if Portal Research mod active*.
 If Omnimatter present and only omnite option enabled - this setting will be omitted.
 + [runtime-global] **Enable toxic jungles** - If enabled - generate high-density forests anywhere on registered surfaces
 + [runtime-global] **Density of toxic jungles** - How dense jungles is
 + [runtime-global] **Enable Mountains** - If enabled - generate mountains over any solid resource patches on registered surfaces